 The Podcast Guesting Outreach Template

 First, develop an email outreach template, and then heavily personalize it using the above research before you send it.
+The tone and effectiveness of your invitation to the host of a show is critical here.

 - What unique information can you teach their audience?